Faculty & Staff

 Erin has always had a passion for working with children.
 She pursued Early Childhood Education from the University of Kansas as her undergrad degree.
 After graduating, Erin explored many different avenues working with children.
 It is within the Montessori environment Erin began to feel at home while working with children.
 In 2004, Erin moved to Portland, Oregon to attend the Montessori Institute Northwest and received her primary Montessori diploma.
 She has been a primary guide since 2005 and has worked in both the private and public sectors of Montessori education.
 Montessori is a way of life for Erin and is grateful she stumbled upon it years ago as a classroom assistant.
 Outside of the classroom, Erin enjoys free time with her 2 year old son, yoga and enjoying the outdoors.

 Olivia has experience teaching all ages, but especially loves working with the youngest.
 Originally from Florida, she graduated with a human services degree focusing on child and youth development.
 After teaching elementary school for three years, she moved to Washington DC, where she worked at a museum-based preschool and found her love of teaching early childhood.
-She has lived in Denver for 3 years and couldn’t be happier to have found the Montessori approach and MSWP!
+After moving to Denver, she discovered the Montessori approach and immediately appreciated the respect, independence and life skills it offers every child from the beginning of life.
+She recently completed her 0-3 AMI training at The Montessori Institute in Denver and is pursuing a Masters in Montessori Education through Loyola University in Baltimore.
 In her free time, she enjoys hiking, reading and traveling.

 Since age 18, Tiffani has worked in many different early learning centers, but her first introduction to Montessori came when she worked at a Montessori school in 2008.
 She was astonished by how much more capable the children were at that school and revered it as something set apart from any of the other schools she had worked at.
 After completing her degree in English Literature at the University of Colorado Denver, she taught English in Japan for three years, primarily to children from three to six years old.
 Upon returning to Colorado, her path lead her back to Montessori.
 She loves being a part of this community and learns so much from the children each day.
 Outside of work, she loves to spend time with her friends, have dinner parties, ride her bike, and would prefer to be petting all domesticated animals at all times (she loves wild animals too).